masoncusack/BuildYourOwnAPI/README.md

 >  *Subscription*: The subscription you wish to use to pay for this app service and the resources it relies on.

->  *Resource group*: The resource group you with to contain the resources used by this app service (storage etc.)
+>  *Resource group*: The resource group you wish to contain the resources used by this app service (storage etc.)

 >  *App Service plan/Location*: Select the app service plan you want this app to use.